Leftover Panettone Recipe Ideas

 Tuesday, October 18, 2011

-We just love the flavors fall brings with the fragrant smell of cinnamon, comforting spices baked into these Pumpkin Donuts plus it's a super easy recipe to make!
+We just love the flavors fall brings with the fragrant smell of cinnamon, and comforting spices baked into these Pumpkin Donuts plus it's a super easy recipe to make!

 If you're a big donut and apple fan you may also love our recipe for these apple cider donuts, we love to serve these two fall favorites during this time of the year!

-Our easy pumpkin donuts have all the best autumn spice flavors and complement this easy-made from scratch batter.
+Our easy pumpkin donuts have all the best autumn spice flavors and complement this easy-made-from-scratch batter.

 We love them plain, rolled in cinnamon sugar, powdered sugar, glazed with tinted frosting, dipped even in white chocolate.